 What are the key factors that result in low availability of essential medicines in resource poor settings?
 What are the main barriers for the public and private sectors and why?

-The main barriers to essential medicines in Sub Saharan Africa were found to be as follows:
+The main barriers to essential medicines in Sub Saharan Africa were

 - Inadequate national commitment to making healthcare a priority.